 Many homeowners don’t realize how closely roof performance ties into their home’s energy efficiency.
 If you’ve noticed your heating and cooling bills steadily increasing, your roof may be part of the problem.
 Poor insulation and ventilation can cause warm or cool air to escape, forcing HVAC systems to work harder to maintain indoor comfort.

-Another subtle but important sign is the accumulation of shingle granules in your gutters.
+Another subtle but important sign is the accumulation of asphalt shingle granules in your gutters.
 Granules help protect asphalt shingles from UV rays and weather exposure.
 When they start to shed excessively, your shingles become less effective and more vulnerable to damage.
 You might find larger pieces of roofing material, such as nails or flashing, collecting in your downspouts or around your home’s perimeter.

 This kind of debris signals that your roof is deteriorating faster than it should.
 While a few granules might be normal, a sudden increase indicates that your shingles are breaking down.
 Remodeling your roof at this point helps prevent structural damage to your decking and underlayment and keeps your home watertight for years to come.